P

 Polish Lowland Sheepdog at a herding trial rounding up stock sheep.

 These dogs are relatively easy to train.
-Though they are smart they can be independent and stubborn.
+Though they are smart, they can be independent and stubborn.
 After all, they were bred as herding dogs in charge of large numbers of sheep.
-So, it’s important for an owner to be confident when putting this pooch through its obedience lessons.
+So, an owner needs to be confident when putting this pooch through its obedience lessons.

 Exercise